 Otherwise known as the ‘British Shorthair,’ the breed’s origin is uncertain.
-It is thought that cats owned by the Romans - utilised in vermin control and hunting - went on to breed with feral European cats, whose offspring was to become the foundation stock of the European Shorthair.
-It is likely these native cats were tabby, as the Shorthair boasts similar coat patterning.
+It is thought that cats owned by the Romans - utilised in vermin control and hunting - went on to breed with feral European cats, whose offspring became the foundation stock of the European Shorthair.
+It is likely these native cats were tabby, as the Shorthair boasts similar coat markings.
 Due to a lack of breeding stock, the European Shorthair was progressively bred with the Persian during World War I, something which accounts for its distinctively ‘squashed’ facial appearance.
 The European Shorthair was officially recognised by the Cat Fancier’s Association in 1980 and by the International Cat Association a year earlier.

 Described as a ‘round’ cat in appearance and structure, the European Shorthair possesses a stocky build, with a broad chest, a short tail, small, rounded ears and short legs.
 Its shape is both distinctive and endearing, and its bright, round eyes are often likened to those of the Cheshire Cat.
 The eye colour usually corresponds to the coat colour.
 Even the tail is partially rounded at the tip and its rounded face and short nose reflects characteristics of the Persian.
 The European Shorthair has a short and manageable coat that requires minimal grooming.
 All colour variations and patternings are permissible.